egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

 Authorization Types
 -------------------
-Authorization is a simply permission method of under what condition should arise before a new SSH session get started before we get to the user-specific part of the SSH protocol.
+Authorization is a simple permission method of under what condition should arise before a new SSH session get started before we get to the user-specific part of the SSH protocol.